Lead carbonate

 Lead(II) carbonate is the chemical compound with the chemical formula PbCO3.
-It is a white solid with several practical uses, despite its toxicity.
+It is a white, toxic solid.
 It occurs naturally as the mineral cerussite.

 Structure

 Like all metal carbonates, lead(II) carbonate adopts a dense, highly crosslinked structure consisting of intact CO3(2-) and metal cation sites.
 As verified by X-ray crystallography, the Pb(II) centers are seven-coordinate, being surrounded by multiple carbonate ligands.
-The carbonate centers are bonded to bidentate to a single Pb and bridge to five other Pb sites.
+The carbonate centers are bonded bidentate to a single Pb and bridge to five other Pb sites.

 Production and use

 Lead carbonate is manufactured by passing carbon dioxide into a cold dilute solution of lead(II) acetate, or by shaking a suspension of a lead salt more soluble than the carbonate with ammonium carbonate at a low temperature to avoid formation of basic lead carbonate.

 Lead carbonate is used as a catalyst to polymerize formaldehyde to poly(oxymethylene).
 It improves the bonding of chloroprene to wire.